Seat Belt Failure Wrongful Death Attorneys

 - Was the victim live and conscious during the accident sequence until his head was crushed?

-- Extensive list of injuries to the Decedent which would have been extremely painful.
+- Extensive list of injuries to the decedent which would have been extremely painful.
 He had lacerations, abrasions, contusions (bruises) about the head including the nose, eyelids, and left ear.
 There was subscapular (scalp) hemorrhage over the left parietal bone of the skull.
-The skull showed extensive fracturing including a wide type I hinge fracture.
+The skull showed extensive fracturing including a wide type hinge fracture.
 There was diffuse subarachnoid hemorrhage of the brain and no epidural or subdural hemorrhage.

 - The brain and cerebellum revealed lacerations and numerous contusions.
 There were bruises to the left side of the neck, the left side of the chest, and the left arm.
 There was a fracture of the left humerus.
 Bruising and bleeding do not happen if one has already died.